 Will the performance be open to the public?

-The final performance in the Barn will be open for sale to the general public, but each student is entitled to 1 complimentary ticket.
-Families seeking more will be able to purchase additional tickets for $20.
+The final performance in the Barn will not be open to the general public, but complimentary tickets will be available for reservation to family and friends of students.
+There will be no charge for tickets to see the final performance.

 How do I register for Stand Up and Learn?